 The investment industry can expect to see new standards developed on how to measure, track and analyze DEI data as a result of the ESG Data Convergence Initiative.
 It would be wise for them to start thinking about how they would do this proactively.

-There is already demand for ESG in Private Equity.
+There is already demand for ESG in Private Equity industry.
 One general partner (GP) researched by Boston Consulting Group reported receiving 37 separate requests for ESG data from LPs within just one week.
 GPs who want to ensure their portfolio companies are getting a strong ROI on DEI and are making progress on ESG KPIs and goals can choose to join the collection efforts of the ESG Data Convergence Project once they are ready to adhere to the defined set of metrics.
 It’s also possible for PE firms to join the ESG Data Convergence Initiative as members to contribute to the standardization of ESG data in the industry.
 Joining is one way to join the effort at standardization.

 It’s clear that the stakes are significant for portfolio companies and GPs.
 The McKinsey study concluded that Chief Investment Officers at some of the largest institutional investors reported that when comparing two similar private equity firms, they would allocate twice as much capital to the PE firm with more gender diversity.